Goat Playground Ideas

 If you have baby goats or young kids, you need to make sure that the playground is safe for them as well.
 Avoid using tall structures they cannot climb or get down from easily.
 Incorporate surfaces that are not slippery, especially when it’s raining or wet.
 If you are building your playground, go over the setup and look to see that all nails are hammered in completely.

-- Avoid sharp edges and nails: Be sure to remove any parts of the playground that could cause injury to your goats, especially sharp edges or nails sticking out from the wood.
+- Avoid sharp edges and nails: Remove any parts of the playground that could injure your goats, especially sharp edges or nails sticking out from the wood.

 - Keep it sturdy: Make sure the playground is stable and secure so it doesn’t wobble or collapse when goats jump on it.